mnot/I-D/draft-nottingham-iab-age-restrictions.md

 ## Centralization

+One of the defining characteristics of the Internet is its avoidance of creating "gatekeeper" roles where a single entity (or small number of them) has unavoidable access to or control over communications.
+This architecture makes the Internet more resilient and avoids problematic concentrations of power.

 Inherently, any age restriction system involves controlling access to content and services on the Internet.
-That control -- along with the potential for access to information about people's activities online that comes with it -- is immensely valuable to various parties, often for purposes other than those that policymakers have in mind.

-How and where that control is exercised thus becomes an important consideration.
+When that system's use is legally required, its operation can be characterized as centralized.
+However, that centralization is mitigated (to some degree) by the governance mechanisms that legitimize the legal basis of the system.

+However, other forms of centralization can occur in age verification systems that are more avoidable.
+For example, many proposed age restriction systems require verification by a single party.
+This is not how Internet-scale services are provided, because of the many risks that such designs incur:

-For example, if an age restriction system requires verification by a single party, that party will have access to a significant amount of sensitive information about people's activities on the Internet.
-Such systems can be leveraged for a variety of purposes beyond those intended by policymakers -- both by that party itself, and by individuals, organized criminals, and nation-state actors who are able to perform successful cyber attacks against it.
+First, that single operator will have access to a significant amount of sensitive information about people's activities on the Internet.
+Such a system is vulnerable to cyberattacks by organized criminals and nation-state actors.
+Centralizing so much sensitive data in one place creates an irresistible 'honey pot' for attackers.

-It also means that any party operating the system has extraordinary access, and thus risk of abuse, especially if their incentives are not aligned with other participants in the system.
+Second, that single operator will also have extraordinary access to that same data.
+Without very strong controls, they will be tempted to leverage that access (e.g., by reselling it, or 'insights' into the data collected).
+This is especially true if their incentives are not aligned with end users and services (e.g., if they have a profit motive and little opportunity for additional revenue).

+Third, any failure -- whether technical or business -- by that single operator creates an outage for all users dependant upon it.
+If the problem is significant, that outage may extend for a considerable amount of time.

-In both cases, having only one entity operating the system increases the associated risks dramatically, as this effectively centralizes control in their hands while simultaneously presenting a single target to attackers.
+In all of these cases, having only one entity operating the system increases the associated risks dramatically.

 Even when multiple parties provide verification services, centralization can emerge if there is too much friction against user switching between them.
 For example, if Web sites rather than end users select the verification service used, this does not create a market that respects end user preferences; it only respects the self-interest of sites.

-Age restriction systems can also have secondary effects that lead to centralization.
+Finally, age restriction systems can also have secondary effects that lead to centralization.
 For example, if an age restriction system requires use of a particular Web browser (or a small number of them), that effectively distorts the market for Web browsers.

-Thus, centralisation is a primary consideration for age restriction systems.
 Internet infrastructure is designed in a way to avoid centralization where it is technically possible, or to mitigate centralization risks where it is not.
 Since there is nothing inherently centralized about determining a person's age -- i.e., there are many ways to come to that conclusion -- centralization should be avoided, not merely mitigated, in these systems.

 Therefore, age restriction systems that are intended to become part of Internet infrastructure MUST: